Household Waste Recycling Centre (HWRC) permit scheme terms and conditions

 Using your permit

-You will be refused access to the HWRC if you do not show a valid permit.
+You will be refused access to the HWRC if you arrive in a vehicle requiring a permit but do not hold a valid permit.

 You cannot use a towed trailer at Hayling Island HWRC or New Alresford HWRC due to limited manoeuvring space.